 - A “can do” attitude and the ability work as part of a team;

 - Comfort with accountability and ability to absorb feedback and engage in self-improvement

-- Desire to make others successful;
+- A desire to make others successful;

 - Demonstrated enthusiasm and optimism;